 Available for iOS, Android, Windows and Kindle devices.

-A new price trend graph offers advice on whether flight prices are likely to go up or down, giving you as much peace of mind as one might be able to expect, while the fee calculator can add credit card and check-in luggage fees to the posted fares.
+A price trend graph offers advice on whether flight prices are likely to go up or down, giving you as much peace of mind as one might be able to expect, while the fee calculator can add credit card and check-in luggage fees to the posted fares.
 If you search for flight and hotel packages, Kayak can also tell you how much you’ll save by booking the two together over booking them separately.

 Available for Android, iOS, Windows, Kindle and, BlackBerry devices.